Bouchra-create/LLM-MOPSO-Feature-Selection/data/raw/data/raw/README.md

-This folder contains the dataset used in experiments.
+This folder contains the dataset parkinson used in experiments.

 - train.csv: training dataset
 - test.csv: testing dataset